microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   Specify errors

-To create a good API you need to start with understanding your use cases and supporting domain model.
-We describe domain models in terms of entities, their properties, and relationships and further refer to it as entity data model.
+To create a good API you need to start with understanding your **use cases** and supporting domain model.
+We describe domain models in terms of entities or resources, their properties, and relationships and further refer to it as entity data model.
 There is no one-to-one correspondence between domain model elements and API resources as APIs usually support only customer-facing use cases.